cakephp/docs/en/orm/saving-data.rst

 Saving Associations
 -------------------

-When you are saving an entity, you can also select to save some or all of the associated entities.
+When you are saving an entity, you can also choose to save some or all of the associated entities.
 By default all first level entities will be saved.
 For example saving an Article, will also automatically update any dirty entities that are directly related to articles table.